Samuel (animated series): Episodes

 Each episode of Samuel has a runtime of four minutes and is part of a single season consisting of 21 episodes.
 In addition, 20 one-minute vertical format episodes were produced for social media, complementing the main storyline.
 The series premiered on 11 March 2024 on Arte, Clan, and SX3.

-All episodes are available for free on the video-on-demand platforms and social media channels of Arte (in French and German), RTVE (in Spanish), and 3Cat (in Catalan).
+All episodes are available for free on the video-on-demand platforms and social media channels of Arte (in French and German), RTVE (in Spanish), 3Cat (in Catalan), and Netflix (in English).